uc-cdis/gen3-qa/load-testing/audit-service/Audit-service.md

 ### Step 3: Running the load tests via Jenkins Job
 Jenkins job https://jenkins.planx-pla.net/job/gen3-run-load-tests/

-In the pre-test setup, we populate the AWS SQS with some fake messages that are send via bash script (location link TBA)
+In the pre-test setup, we populate the AWS SQS with some fake messages that are sent via bash script (location link TBA)

 ```
 if [ "$LOAD_TEST_DESCRIPTOR" == "audit-presigned-url" ]; then
   echo "Populating audit-service SQS with presigned-url messages"
-  chmod u+x gen3-qa/load-testing/audit-service/sendPresignedURLMessages.sh
   bash gen3-qa/load-testing/audit-service/sendPresignedURLMessages.sh $SQS_URL
 elif [ "$LOAD_TEST_DESCRIPTOR" == "audit-login" ]; then
   echo "Populating audit-service SQS with login messages"
-  chmod u+x gen3-qa/load-testing/audit-service/sendLoginMessages.sh
   bash gen3-qa/load-testing/audit-service/sendLoginMessages.sh $SQS_URL
 ```

-Now after the messages are send to the SQS, Audit service will start consuming these messages from the SQS and the `load-test-audit-<test-type>-sample.json` descriptor will run the `audit-<test>.json` which will invoke the HTTP GET request on audit service endpoints.
+Now after the messages are sent to the SQS, Audit service will start consuming these messages from the SQS and the `load-test-audit-<test-type>-sample.json` descriptor will run the `audit-<test>.json` which will invoke the HTTP GET request on audit service endpoints.
 So by the time load-testing script is executed, the audit-service would have consumed all the messages from the queue.